-- 1. All grantees in years 1 4 of the grant cycle may carryover up to 15% of the base allocation for the current year without prior approval from the 21st CCLC program office at the Oklahoma State Department of Education (OSDE).
-The base allocation amount is the current year allocation without any previous year carryover.
+- 1. All grantees in years 1-4 of the grant cycle may carry over up to 15% of the base allocation for the current year without prior approval from the 21st CCLC program office at the Oklahoma State Department of Education (OSDE).
+The base allocation amount is the current year allocation without any previous year carry-over.
 Funds exceeding the 15% will be collected and redistributed to participating grantees. - 2.
 Carryover exceeding 15% of the base allocation will not be allowed. - 3.
 Grantees in year 5 of the grant cycle will not be allowed carryover funding.

-Important dates to remember include:
+Important dates to remember:

-June 1 - Last day to submit a claim in payable form to receive payment by the end of the fiscal year and record it as revenue.

-August 1 - Final day for all claims to be received at OSDE.

-September 1 - Closeout in the Grants Management System must be complete and must include a completed Annual Report as an upload within the closeout submission.
+- > June 1 Last day to submit a claim in payable form to receive payment by the end of the fiscal year and record it as revenue. - > June 1 All grantees must complete the Annual Report in the Grants Management System (GMS) in order to ensure timely allocations for the new fiscal year. - > August 1 Final day for all claims to be received at the OSDE. - > September 1 Closeouts in the Grants Management System (GMS) must be complete and include a summary expenditure report.

-PROGRAMMATIC GUIDANCE
+Programmatic Guidance